IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 		- Find letter from Gandras in Orin's mailbox, or Owl produces Orin's letter to put PCs on Macaw's trail
 - Assassin sniped gyrfalcon while they were off service in their apt
 - somehow incite the riot
-	- automata at the riot were actually Kingfisher's - Owl has some way to control the automata? related to the kites, getting automata to raid the reservoirs?
+	- automata at the riot were actually Kingfisher's
 - faked lividity by beating up the body, then plant the body at the site of riot
 	- Assassin casted Lightning Arrow to get electrocution burns
 # NPCs